Billionaire Profile

 In-Depth Profile

 Ugur Sahin was born on September 19, 1965, in İskenderun, Turkey.
-At the age of four, he moved to Germany with his mother to join his father in Cologne.
-He excelled in academics, graduating from the Erich-Kästner-Gymnasium in Cologne-Niehl in 1984.
-During his time at the Saarland University Hospital, he met his future wife, Özlem Türeci.
+At the age of four, he moved to Germany with his family, where his father worked in a Ford factory.
+Sahin excelled academically, graduating from the Erich-Kästner-Gymnasium in Cologne-Niehl in 1984.
+He pursued his medical studies at the University of Cologne from 1984 to 1992.
+During this time, he completed a doctoral thesis on immunotherapy against tumor cells, earning a summa cum laude.
+From 1992 to 1994, he studied mathematics at the Fernuniversität Hagen.

 Rise to Success

-Sahin's career began in academia, where he worked as a physician in internal medicine and hematology/oncology from 1991 to 2000 at the University Hospital of Cologne and the Saarland University Hospital in Homburg.
-He habilitated in molecular medicine and immunology in 1999.
-In 2001, Sahin co-founded Ganymed Pharmaceuticals with his wife, Özlem Türeci, and Christoph Huber.
-In 2008, he co-founded BioNTech with Özlem Türeci and Christoph Huber.
-His leadership in the development of the BNT162b2 mRNA vaccine against COVID-19, in partnership with Pfizer, propelled BioNTech to global prominence.
+Sahin's career includes impactful roles in both academia and industry.
+After his residency, he worked as a physician in internal medicine and hematology/oncology from 1991 to 2000 at the University Hospital of Cologne and then at the Saarland University Hospital in Homburg.
+In 1999, he habilitated in molecular medicine and immunology.
+In 2000, he joined the University Medical Center Mainz.
+Sahin co-founded Ganymed Pharmaceuticals in 2001 and later BioNTech in 2008 with his wife, Özlem Türeci, and Christoph Huber.
+BioNTech's collaboration with Pfizer to develop the COVID-19 vaccine was a pivotal moment, transforming the company and propelling Sahin into the global spotlight.

 Key Business Strategies